Childhood nudity: Early childhood

 Sexual awareness begins in infancy, and develops along with physical and cognitive abilities.
 Preschool children have little sense of modesty, and will seek bodily comfort by removing their clothes and touching themselves.
 They are curious about the difference between boys and girls, and learn mainly by sight and touch; wanting to see and touch the bodies of others their own age.
-They usually learn the difference between boys and girls, including themselves, by the age of 3 or 4.
-They have little understanding of the effects of their behavior on others.
+They usually learn the difference between boys and girls, including themselves, by the age of three or four.
+Preschool children have little understanding of the effects of their behavior on others.
 As their language use grows, they will use words they have heard (either euphemistic or accurate) for body parts and functions.
 At age four to six they will ask questions about bodily functions, attempt to see other people when they are naked, and explore the bodies of others their own age.

-Normal sexual play includes behaviors such as playing doctor, playing house, imitating intercourse clothed, looking at or briefly touching other children's genitals, sexual talk and jokes, sexual games, and masturbation.
-Normal sexual behavior is exploratory and spontaneous, not accompanied by strong feelings of anger, fear, or anxiety.
+Normal sexual play includes behaviors such as playing doctor and other sexual games, looking at or briefly touching other children's genitals, sexual talk and jokes, and masturbation.

+Normal sexual behavior is exploratory, spontaneous and infrequent.
+It is voluntary, none of the children being upset.
+The behavior is easily diverted when privacy rules are explained.
 These behaviors occur occasionally between peers or siblings who are of similar age, size, and level of development.
 Caregivers must determine when behavior becomes problematic and requires intervention.
-In some families any sexual behavior, such as masturbation, may be seen as problematic or unacceptable, even though the behavior is generally viewed as normal by professionals.
+In some families any sexual behavior, such as masturbation, may be seen as problematic or unacceptable, even though the behavior is generally viewed as normal by child behavior specialists.

-School-Age children
+Late childhood and adolescence

-Between the age of 7 and 12 children generally develop a sense of privacy.
-Puberty begin at about age 10, with many bodily changes including growth spurts.
-There may be social difficulties depending upon individual differences in sexual development of children the same age.
-Knowledge of these changes depend upon correct information and educational materials being provided.
+Between the age of 7 and 12 children may prefer to be alone for dressing and undressing, although there are differences in norms regarding family nudity.
+There may be social difficulties depending upon individual differences in sexual development of children of the same age, in particular the beginning of puberty.
+Children's understanding of these changes depend upon correct information and educational materials being provided as they grow.
 Parents may be uncomfortable providing such information, and their children may turn to inaccurate information and values contained in movies, television, and the internet.

 Pre-pubescent children tend to have friends of the same sex.
 They may participate in sex play that is motivated by curiosity, and does not reflect upon sexual orientation.
 Parents may respond to such behavior by providing age-appropriate guidance regarding social rules.

-Late adolescence

-Puberty ends at about 15 or 16, while cognitive development continues until legal adulthood, usually at 18.

-Behaviors between adolescents of the same age are generally considered normal if it does not involve coercion or sexual motivation.
+Puberty occurs between ages 10 and 17, generally a year later for boys than for girls.
+Although an adult-level capacity for logical thinking may be reached by 16, psychosocial maturity, the ability to make decisions under stress or emotions may not occur until after 18, creating a maturity gap.
+Sexual behaviors between adolescents of the same age are generally considered normal by professionals if it does not involve coercion or purely sexual motivation.
 Otherwise, appropriateness of sexual behavior depends upon family and cultural traditions regarding physical expression of affection, privacy accorded to children, and openness about sexuality.